godot-rust/book/src/toolchain/export-mac-and-ios.md

 ## Building macOS universal lib

-Add as targets both x64 and arm64 targets.
+Add both x64 and arm64 targets.
 This is needed in order to create a universal build.

 ```sh